colemai/audit-aws-cis/README.md

   * description: Which alerts would you like to check for?
 Default is all Redshift alerts.
 Choices are redshift-publicly-accessible,redshift-encrypted,redshift-no-version-upgrade,redshift-no-require-ssl,redshift-no-s3-logging,redshift-no-user-logging,redshift-snapshot-retention,redshift-inventory
   * default: redshift-publicly-accessible, redshift-encrypted, redshift-no-version-upgrade, redshift-no-require-ssl, redshift-no-s3-logging, redshift-no-user-logging, redshift-snapshot-retention

-### `AUDIT_AWS_CIS_RDS_ALERT_LIST`:
-  * description: Which alerts would you like to check for?
-Default is all RDS alerts.
-Choices are rds-short-backup-retention-period,rds-no-auto-minor-version-upgrade,rds-db-publicly-accessible,rds-inventory
-  * default: rds-short-backup-retention-period, rds-no-auto-minor-version-upgrade, rds-db-publicly-accessible

 ### `AUDIT_AWS_IAM_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all IAM alerts.
 Choices are iam-inventory-users,iam-inventory-roles,iam-inventory-policies,iam-inventory-groups,iam-unusediamgroup,iam-multiple-keys,iam-inactive-key-no-rotation,iam-active-key-no-rotation,iam-missing-password-policy,iam-passwordreuseprevention,iam-expirepasswords,iam-no-mfa,iam-root-no-mfa,iam-root-active-password,iam-user-attached-policies,iam-password-policy-uppercase,iam-password-policy-lowercase,iam-password-policy-symbol,iam-password-policy-number,iam-password-policy-min-length,iam-root-access-key-1,iam-root-access-key-2,iam-support-role,iam-user-password-not-used
   * default: iam-passwordreuseprevention, iam-expirepasswords, iam-user-attached-policies, iam-password-policy-uppercase, iam-password-policy-lowercase, iam-password-policy-symbol, iam-password-policy-number, iam-password-policy-min-length, iam-support-role